tomgxz/Kraken/REPORT.md

   > The account system would allow many users to access the server and edit their sites.
 The data would be stored in a server-side SQL database.
 The sites would be stored separately on the server.
   - Creating a menu system for users to navigate to access different sites.

-  - Storing a list of template elements the user can preview and use in their site.
+  - Storing a list of template elements the user can preview and use in their sites.
-  > I need to decide on how to store the template elements, display them to the user, and then implement them into a user's site while still allowing them to edit them.
+  > I need to decide how to store the template elements, display them to the user, and then implement them into a user's site while still allowing them to edit them.
   - Creating a simple drag-and-drop interface that is easy to use and understand.
   > This will probably be based on the grid-based positioning system that many existing website builders use or the constraint system that applications such as android studio use; however, the constraint system may not work with how HTML is created.
   - Creating an effective way of storing the users' sites on the server.